Dr. Alyssa Goldstein Sepinwall

 from Stanford University.
 Before coming to CSUSM, she was Lucius N. Littauer Postdoctoral Fellow at the Center for Advanced Judaic Studies at the University of Pennsylvania.
 In 2000, Prof. Sepinwall was one of thirty early-career

 scholars selected to participate in the International Seminar on the Atlantic World at Harvard University.
-Her research specialities include the French and Haitian Revolutions, modern
+Her research specialties include the French and Haitian Revolutions, modern

 Haitian history, Slavery and Film, French colonialism, French-Jewish history, history

-Sepinwall has served on committees of the American Historical Association, American
+Sepinwall has served on committees of the American Historical Association, Society

-for French Historical Studies, Western Jewish Studies Association and Western Society
+for French Historical Studies, Western Society for French History, Haitian Studies

-for French History, and as a member of the editorial board of French Historical Studies.
-She currently serves on the Advisory Board for H-France's Fiction and Film for Scholars of France .
+a member of the editorial board of French Historical Studies.
+She currently serves on the Advisory Board for H-France's Imaginaries (previously called Fiction and Film for Scholars of France) and the Haitian History Journal/Revue d'Histoire Haïtienne.
 She is a past winner of CSUSM’s Harry E. Brakebill Outstanding Professor Award (the

 university’s top honor for faculty), as well as of the CSUSM President's Award for

 B.A. in History and Political Science, University of Pennsylvania (Phi Beta Kappa)